deadlimit/Renderer/README.md

-Small 2D-renderer using C++ and Vulkan.
+Small 2D-renderer using C++ and OpenGL/Vulkan.
 Under development for my own use.